 Plus, you can include other information that can be used to entice a customer to come back.

-The time between leaving a cart and the email received can be set via the Email Service Provider (ESP).
+The time between leaving a cart and the email received can be set in your email marketing service.
 It’s commonly used for 1 hour, but others have used anywhere between 4 hours to 1 full day.

 The best way to maximize effectiveness is to understand why they abandoned the cart.